bhuvanesh-m-dev/ds-intern-unified-mentor/README.md

 ### 1. 📊 Netflix Data: Cleaning, Analysis, and Visualization

 - **Difficulty Level:** Intermediate
-- **Description:** This project delves into a comprehensive Netflix content dataset, employing robust data cleaning techniques...
+- **Description:** This project delves into a comprehensive Netflix content dataset, employing robust data cleaning techniques to ensure data quality.
+It then proceeds with an in-depth Exploratory Data Analysis (EDA) to uncover fascinating trends in content distribution, popular genres, and the evolution of content additions over time.
+The project culminates in insightful visualizations that provide a clear narrative of Netflix's content landscape and identifies top contributing directors and countries.
 - **Tools Used:** Python, ML, SQL, Excel
 - **Skills Demonstrated:** Data Cleaning, EDA, Data Visualization, Python, SQL, Excel